 Nursing Research are involved in conducting health care research as the main researcher, or assist with the implementation of experimental studies or with the collection of data and/or by dissemination and utilization of results may be nominees for the Nursing Research Award.

-The Elizabeth Summers Novice Nurse Award is presented to an RN who graduated from a BN Program within the past two years.
+The Elizabeth Summers Novice Nurse Award is presented to an RN who graduated from a BN Program within the past three years.
 The nominee must be a practicing RN who has exceeded the expectations of his/her colleagues or employer and shows promise as an exceptional member of the profession.